 Jul 08, 2019 · 3 min read

-Congratulations, you’ve just deleted your Yahoo account!
+Congratulations, you’ve just learnt how to delete your Yahoo! account!
 However, Yahoo says the deletion process takes about 40 days to complete, and it may take longer in certain countries.
 For accounts registered in Australia or New Zealand, this may take approximately 90 days, and Brazilian or Taiwanese users will have to wait approximately 180 days.
 It can sometimes be a bit of a chore to delete a Yahoo! account.

 After you terminate the account, any emails sent to this Yahoo account will bounce back with a delivery failure message.